lucianonooijen/Personal-Website/content/blocks/experience.md

 _08/2021 - present_ ~ **Software engineer, freelance**

 I currenly work as a freelance software engineer.
-A dedicated page for which can beo found [here](/recruiters/).
+A dedicated page for which can be found [here](/recruiters/).

 #### Companion Group Ltd.